sciZer0/7/v/README.md

 This all means that the new concept of the native token with the decreasing total-supply is fundamentally much better than Bitcoin's concept of **digital gold** and Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of all other blockchains and all other existing financial systems.

-Definitely, the Vote blockchain creates the most valuable financial asset in the world: **the permissionless transferable token with the constantly-increasing scarcity**.
+Definitely, the Vote blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless transferable token with the constantly-increasing scarcity**.

 <br>